github/docs/content/rest/overview/resources-in-the-rest-api.md

 {% endnote %}

-#### Staying within the rate limit
+### Staying within the rate limit

 If you exceed your rate limit using Basic Authentication or OAuth, you can likely fix the issue by caching API responses and using [conditional requests](#conditional-requests).

-#### Abuse rate limits
+### Secondary rate limits

+The rate limits described above apply to the entire REST API and are per-user or per-app.
 In order to provide quality service on {% data variables.product.product_name %}, additional rate limits may apply to some actions when using the API.
-For example, using the API to rapidly create content, poll aggressively instead of using webhooks, make multiple concurrent requests, or repeatedly request data that is computationally expensive may result in abuse rate limiting.
+For example, using the API to rapidly create content, poll aggressively instead of using webhooks, make multiple concurrent requests, or repeatedly request data that is computationally expensive may result in additional rate limiting.

-Abuse rate limits are not intended to interfere with legitimate use of the API.
+These additional rate limits are not intended to interfere with legitimate use of the API.
 Your normal rate limits should be the only limit you target.
 To ensure you're acting as a good API citizen, check out our [Best Practices guidelines](/guides/best-practices-for-integrators/).

-If your application triggers this rate limit, you'll receive an informative response:
+If your application triggers an additional rate limit, you'll receive an informative response:

 ```shell
 > HTTP/2 403